By ProFellow Founder Dr. Vicki Johnson

 “Struggle stories” are stories about your personal experience with challenges such as poverty, physical and mental health conditions, abuse, discrimination, bullying and other forms of trauma.
 They are the types of stories that we may put a “trigger warning” on before we share them publicly, because of the chance that they may trigger negative feelings and emotions in others who have been impacted by the same trauma.

 Often, graduate schools invite you to discuss challenges you have overcome in your personal statement.
 They want to know about your personal experiences and how you addressed them.
-The questions that I started to receive from readers were: What if I’m asked about my struggle story?
-How exactly can I avoid mentioning my struggle story when it has to do with why I’m in the field that I’m in now?

 Many applicants believe that they must detail their struggle stories in their personal statements to show their resilience and their ability to overcome challenges.
 However, at the graduate level, struggle stories can work against you in your application when they unintentionally raise concerns about your emotional and physical readiness for a rigorous graduate program.
 With relatively limited information about your personal background, selection committees must decide if there is enough evidence that you will thrive as a student in a program with high academic standards and expectations.

 Master’s and doctoral programs are challenging – many graduate students do not complete their programs successfully.
 Unlike at the undergraduate level, there is less individualized attention and support at the graduate level for personal (and even, academic) challenges that may arise during your studies.
 The biggest fear of selection committees is that those they select won’t finish the degree or will struggle through the program because of personal, emotional, physical, or financial challenges.
-Therefore, you don’t want to unintentionally raise concerns about your emotional and physical readiness for a program in a personal statement of 500-1,000 words, because you won’t have adequate opportunity to provide context about your readiness after revealing a significant trauma you experienced.
+Therefore, you don’t want to unintentionally raise concerns about your emotional and physical readiness for a program in a personal statement of 500-1,000 words, because you won’t have adequate opportunity to provide context about your readiness after revealing a significant trauma or health challenge you experienced.

-Successful applicants can (and should, if asked) mention a personal struggle, but they emphasize the details of their unique talents, moments of inspiration and aspirations, rather than the details of their struggle story.
+Successful applicants can (and should, if asked) mention a personal struggle, but I suggest they emphasize the details of their unique talents, moments of inspiration and aspirations, rather than the details of their struggle story.